Gay Pride London and Beyond: Be Loud Be Proud

 Pride London Parade is one of the most famous and best attended of such events worldwide.
-Attracting more than 5000,000 people to take part it is in fact a massive event.
+Attracting more than 5000,000 people it is in fact a massive event.

 The first Gay Pride UK Rally was held way back in July 1972.
 In some ways we liked to think we were quite liberal at that time but you have to remember that Homosexual acts between consenting adults had been illegal until 1967.

 The main thinking behind Gay Pride is that people should be proud of who they are, that there is nothing wrong with being different and that our sexuality is something beyond our control.
 Personally I agree with all three of these beliefs and think that they apply to everybody.
 As opposed to the shame many LBGT people were made to feel years ago everyone is now encouraged to be proud.

 Pride London is a registered charity which is run by volunteers and aims to organize a highly professional annual event.
 With a well manned stewarding system the event is usually fairly hassle free.
 Families, friends and colleagues and many LBGT friendly individuals take part and offer support.

 London Gay Pride aims to help foster an atmosphere of understanding with regards to sexual diversity.
 It also tries to offer support to those who may have encountered discrimination, abuse, violence and or difficulties through being LBGT, Lesbian, Bi-sexual, Gay or Transgender.
 Equality and a feeling of celebration a person's individuality is what Gay Pride is all about.
 To use an old adage "Live and Let Live" is very much the order of the day.
 However not in a quiet way but rather by being proud of what you are.

 It probably sounds crass to say that I have had plenty of gay friends down the years but I have.

 Some have been openly gay for all to see.
 Others have been more private and I have been surprised when their sexual orientation has finally become apparent.

 However all have been great friends and the rest has not mattered.